Justin-Insight/whistlersrun.com/content/boarding/_index.md

   image:
     enabled: true
     image_url: /uploads/whistlers-run-outdoor-pastures-and-riding-arena.jpg
-    image_alt:
+    image_alt: Twelve large pastures at Whistler's Run & Rescue in DePere, WI
   footprints:
   background_color: white
 cta_block:
   enabled: true
   heading: Visit Whistler’s Run
   body: >-
-    Calling all animal lovers!
-We offer private, educational tours for small groups of all ages.
-Schedule your tour to meet the animals at Whistler’s Run and see our gorgeous facility for yourself.
+    <p>Calling all animal lovers!
+We offer private, educational tours for small
+    groups of all ages.
+Schedule your tour to meet the animals at Whistler&rsquo;s Run and see our gorgeous facility for yourself.</p>
   button:
     enabled: true
     button_url: /schedule-a-tour/